clinton-hall/nzbToMedia/README.md

 To enable Torrent extraction, on Windows, you need to install [7-zip](http://www.7-zip.org/ "7-zip") or on *nix you need to install the following packages/commands.

 	"unrar", "unzip", "tar", "7zr"
+	note: "7zr" is available from the p7zip package.
+Available on optware.

 Installation